 Slow travel is better for photography too.
 For example, let’s say you want to photograph a city scene at sunset.
 You make all the preparations and head there excited to get your photos – only to find that heavy clouds roll in, thus denying you of your sunset.
 Slow travel allows you time to revisit a place if the weather isn’t right or you think you can get better photos next time.
 However, to make the most benefit of this, try to get the majority of your photos early in your visit so you can revisit your favourite places to photograph later on if required.

 How to Travel Slowly

-The most important point with slow travel is not to have a busy itinerary – this defeats the whole purpose of slow travel even if staying in one place for longer.
-When making an itinerary allow a lot of free day time each day.
+The most crucial point with slow travel is not to have a busy itinerary – this defeats the whole purpose of slow travel even if staying in one place for longer.
+When making an itinerary, allow a lot of free day time each day.
 As a rule, I will usually visit tourist attractions in the morning (when they are at their quietest) with free time in the afternoon and then using the dusk period for photography.
 This allows me to add something extra if needed or do nothing if I’m feeling a bit weary.

-So how long should you stay in each place – unless I’m in transit to a third destination, my minimum stay in any one place is 3 nights but it can easily be longer, such as 4 or 5 nights.
+So how long should you stay in each place – unless I’m in transit to a third destination, my minimum stay in any one place is 3 nights, but it can easily be longer, such as 4 or 5 nights.
 If a place has a lot to offer, there is nothing wrong with staying for a week.
-Remember, if staying in one place for long, you can either receive discounts of stays for one week or longer (check different dates on the relevant website) or you can negotiate directly with senior staff to organise a discount for extended stays.
-Most times you will receive a favourable response.Read more: Improving The Travel Experience
+Remember, if staying in one place for long, you can either receive discounts of stays for one week or longer (check different dates on the relevant website) or negotiate directly with senior staff to organise a discount for extended stays.
+Most times, you will receive a favourable response.Read more: Improving The Travel Experience